 Here we want to highlight some common misconception about autism and separate the fact from the fiction:

-Any sentence which starts like this should immediately be questioned.
+‘What causes autism?’ is a very complicated question.
+Therefore any sentence which starts like this should immediately be questioned.
 We simply do not yet know the definitive cause of autism.
 We do know that the condition has a genetic component and there are many other theories and possible factors out there.
 However, there is no definitive answer to what causes autism and anyone who tries to point to any single factor or cause is not speaking from a scientific, research informed perspective.

-If you have met one autistic people, you have met one autistic person.
+It’s important to remember that autism is a condition which exists on a spectrum.
+The DSMV pinpoints differences in communication and repetitive behaviours as something all autistic people have in common.
+Beyond these two traits, if you find yourself asking ‘do all autistic people do this?’
+The answer is probably no. As Dr. Stephen Shore says, if you have met one autistic people, you have met one autistic person.
 No people have exactly the same challenges or strengths.
 It is important to avoid stereotyping or “box ticking” when talking to an autistic person – realise everyone is different and meet the person where they are at.

+For a long time autism was understood through the medical model in terms of deficits.
+As a result, “Does autism have a cure?” is a common question.
 Similar to the “caused by” statement, there is no cure for autism.
 It is a lifelong condition which you are born with.
 It is a fundamental part of how a person thinks (which brings positives as well as challenges) and many autistic people do not desire to be cured but understood, accepted and supported in reaching their personal potential.
 Some therapies can support a person in overcoming certain barriers presented by the condition – but they should not be confused with a cure.
 Listed are a few common therapies that are known to be beneficial for autistic people:

 Play Therapy – allows autistic children to grow in areas of self-expression, communication, and social skills in an environment involving playing with toys that the child likes.